 The 2nd Congressional District deserves to have a representative that’s listening to them and working for them, rather than for the next election.

-Oregon’s 2nd Congressional District comprises about ⅔ of the state’s area and only ⅕ of the population and is the seventh largest district in the nation.
-Population centers include the Bend area, Ashland and Medford, and the Hood River and Pendleton areas.
-Aelea has been traveling across the district in her RV and meeting people in every area.
+Oregon’s 2nd Congressional District comprises roughly ⅔ of the state’s area, but only ⅕ of the population.
+It is the seventh largest district in the nation whose main population centers include Bend, Ashland, Medford, Hood River, and the Pendleton area.
+For comparison, Oregon's 2nd district is larger than the entire state of Florida in surface area.
+Aelea has been traveling across the district in her RV to meet voters in every area.

-Aelea is a strong supporter of the Affordable Care Act and served on the state board that has helped over 300,000 Oregonians gain access to quality health care, including those with pre-existing conditions.
-Insurance protections – like ending lifetime limits on coverage and discrimination against people with pre-existing conditions – are improving care for millions more.
+Aelea strongly supports the Affordable Care Act.
+She served on the state board that delivered quality, affordable health insurance to over 300,000 Oregonians, including those with pre-existing conditions.
+Insurance protections – like ending lifetime limits on coverage and discrimination against people with pre-existing conditions – improve care for millions more.

 Ultimately, the Affordable Care Act goes a long way toward making health care more affordable and accessible.
 In Congress, Aelea will work to improve health care reform so that families who need care, get care.

 Aelea views tax reform through the lens of a businesswoman and mother.
-As a businessperson, she understands limited budgets.
-As a mother, our legacy to the next generation should not be a mountain of debt and a big mess for our kids to clean up.
+As a business owner for 23 years, she understands limited budgets.
+As a mother, Aelea knows our legacy to the next generation should not be a mountain of debt.

-She believes that taxes should be less complex and should have fewer loopholes.
-Along with other business owners, she knows that a lot of time and resources are spent complying with many confusing tax regulations.
-She would work to simplify and reform our tax code to free up those resources so businesses can expand and create more jobs.
+Along with other local business owners, she knows significant time and resources are spent complying with many confusing tax regulations.
+Aelea will work to simplify and reform our tax code to free up critical resources so businesses can expand and create more jobs here in Central, Eastern, and Southern Oregon.

 Aelea supports more local control of our public lands- from forests to grazing lands.
 In many parts of Oregon, there is a patchwork of ownership that makes it extremely difficult to responsibly and comprehensively manage the land.
 Aelea supports land swaps and shared management, when feasible.
 She also believes we need strong voices in Washington speaking up for the interests of Oregon.